aws-powertools/powertools-lambda-typescript/docs/core/logger.md

     This feature takes into account transient issues where additional debugging information can be useful.

 Sampling decision happens at the Logger initialization.
-This means sampling may happen significantly more or less than depending on your traffic patterns, for example a steady low number of invocations and thus few cold starts.

-!!! note
-    Open a [feature request](https://github.com/aws-powertools/powertools-lambda-typescript/issues/new?assignees=&labels=type%2Ffeature-request%2Ctriage&projects=aws-powertools%2F7&template=feature_request.yml&title=Feature+request%3A+TITLE) if you want Logger to calculate sampling for every invocation
+When using the `injectLambdaContext` method either as a decorator or middleware, the sampling decision is refreshed at the beginning of each Lambda invocation for you.

+If you're not using either of these, you'll need to manually call the `refreshSamplingRate()` function at the start of your handler to refresh the sampling decision for each invocation.

 === "handler.ts"